eXist-db/xst/readme.md

 **Available Commands**

-Currently all command line examples from node-exist were ported over:
+- `list` list the contents of a collection

-- `list` list the contents of a collection in eXist-db
+- `upload` upload files and folders to a collection
-- `upload` upload a files and folders to a collection in eXist-db
+- `rm` remove collections and resources
-- `install` upload and install a package into eXist-db
+- `install` upload and install a package
-- `execute` execute queries in an eXist-db
+- `execute` query data, run a main module

 **Example**